wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 `false` when done, without an `await` in between.

 **IVs and nonces.**
-- AES-GCM: `UseInternalIV` once per object (12 or 16-byte IVs, all from the DRBG).
-At most 2^32 encryptions per key (SP 800-38D 8.3): each object refuses encryption 2^32 + 1, and across objects and `FipsGmac.Compute` calls with the same key the application must stay within 2^32.
+- AES-GCM: `UseInternalIV` once per object.
+It draws the first IV (12 or 16 bytes) from the DRBG, and each encryption uses the previous IV plus one (SP 800-38D 8.2.2).
+At most 2^32 encryptions per key (8.3): each object refuses encryption 2^32 + 1, and across objects and `FipsGmac.Compute` calls with the same key the application must stay within 2^32.
   Encryption with a caller-chosen IV is not offered.